 Political Romanticism also continues to be strong: loyalty to one’s nation is an unquestioned and universally-accepted political virtue.
 Nationalism has proved the most resilient of the 19th century political doctrines.
 It shows its colours most stridently in ethnopopulism but is also present, in a diffused, “banal” form, in all other sectors of the political spectrum.

-ALLEA proudly presents the launch of its Webinar Series as a platform for intellectual dialogue between experts and the public.
-To kick it off, this webinar will explore how “feelgood nationalism” is still an important part of consumer culture, and as such forms an unobtrusive but pervasive presence in our everyday lives without which we cannot understand the contemporary forces of xenophobia and illiberal anticosmopolitism.
+With its first public webinar, ALLEA explores a new platform for intellectual dialogue between experts and the public.
+This digital event will analyze how “feelgood nationalism” is still an important part of consumer culture, and as such forms an unobtrusive but pervasive presence in our everyday lives without which we cannot understand the contemporary forces of xenophobia and illiberal anticosmopolitism.